tonytvo/blog-generator/content/blog/art-of-war/index.md

 - Make your mind tougher by exposing it to adversity.
 Learn to detach yourself.

 - **The Hyperaggressive Tactic**
-  - In moments of turmoil and trouble, you must force yourself to be more determined and aggressive.
+  - In turmoil and trouble, you must force yourself to be more determined and aggressive.
 Any mistakes you make can be rectified with more aggression.

 - **The Detached-Buddha Tactic**
-  - Presence of mind is the ability to detach yourself and see the whole battlefield with clarity.
+  - Presence of mind is the ability to detach yourself and see the battlefield with clarity.
 What gives you that distance is preparation, mastering the details beforehand.
 Let people think your Buddha-like detachment comes from some mysterious source.
 The less they understand you, the better.

 - **Keys to Warfare**
-  - What makes your mind stronger, and more able to control your emotions, is internal discipline and toughness.
+  - Internal discipline and toughness make your mind stronger and more able to control your emotions.
   - No one can teach you this skill.
 It can only come through practice, experience, and even a little suffering.
   - To toughen your mind:
   - **Expose yourself to conflict.**